fhildeb/lukso-node-guide/7-monitoring/04-blackbox-exporter.md

 #### Cleaning up Install Files

-After we copied the executable file into the system's program path and gave it the appropriate user rights, we can remove the extracted folder.
+After we copied the executable file into the system's program path and gave it the appropriate user rights, we can remove the extracted folders.

 ```sh
 rm -rf blackbox_exporter-0.23.0.linux-amd64.tar.gz